 Parish Visitors – Homebound Ministry

 This group of parishioners minister to those of our parish community who cannot worship with us on a regular basis due to illness or advanced age.
 They bring communion to the homebound, have a prayer service and then spend time visiting usually on a monthly basis.
-Anyone interested in brining the presence of God to the homebound within our parish family is welcome to join us.
+Anyone interested in bringing the presence of God to the home bound within our parish family is welcome to join us.

 Peace and Social Justice Committee

 This committee strives to increase the parishioner’s awareness of peace and social justice issues within our local community and throughout the world.
 The members usually plan one project each month for parishioners to become involved with such as Black History project, the Thanksgiving Food collection, our adopted parish in Peru, etc. They meet once a month.

 The Church requires that all engaged couples go through an approved marriage preparation course.
 AtSt.
 Mary’s, our Pre-Cana team is made up of married lay couples and a priest who serves as chaplain.
 They hold three sessions with the engaged couples to help them discuss finances, intimacy and other marital issues.
 Our marriage preparation course is held twice a year (April and October) and is open to engaged couples both in our parish and those from other parishes.